Why is Mental Health in the Animation Industry an Issue?

 Tight deadlines, long working hours, and burnt-out and exhausted employees are some complaints we hear from the industry.
 Moreover, the animation industry often demands that animators produce high-quality work and creative perfection, sometimes with little recognition or fair compensation.

 Despite that, employers would still insist on a limited budget.
-Hence, it produces problems in animation that affect the final quality of the production.
+Hence, it produces problems in animation that affect the final output quality.
 A common issue that animation fans would highlight when watching animated shows.

 How can I tell if I'm experiencing burnout as an animator?